 Which tools are available to the public sector?

-In order to support the achievement of the sustainable development goals (SDGs) of the 2030 Agenda, it is necessary to free up, facilitate and direct more funding towards the Social Solidarity Economy (SSE) and the Inclusive Economy.
+In order to support the achievement of the sustainable development goals (SDGs) of the 2030 Agenda, it is necessary to free up, facilitate and direct more funding towards the Social Solidarity Economy (SSE).

-Economic and financial support to SSE organisations and actors of the Inclusive Economy is a powerful lever for the transformation of our societies and economies.
+Economic and financial support to SSE organisations is a powerful lever for the transformation of our societies and economies.
 To this end, states, local and regional governments, and other public institutions can use different measures to open up, facilitate and steer more funding towards SSE and the Inclusive Economy and thus contribute to the achievement of the Sustainable Development Goals (SDGs) set by the UN.

 - The development of the financial culture among SSEs and citizens.